 TechnipFMC Books $2.4B Loss

-The services major has seen the results affected by after-tax charges and credits totaling $2.43 million of expense, or $5.43 per diluted share.
+The services major has seen the results affected by after-tax charges and credits totaling $2.43 billion of expense, or $5.43 per diluted share.

 TechnipFMC warned the market on impairment impact prior to releasing its earnings results.
 Impairment and other charges were approximately $2,27 billion for goodwill and fixed assets.